PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 On systems which use [`grub-btrfs`](https://github.com/Antynea/grub-btrfs) to mimic openSUSE such as my old [Arch setup](https://github.com/tommytran732/Arch-Setup-Script), there are also a few things to keep in mind:

 - It will be easier to use `LUKS1` instead of `LUKS2` with `PBKDF2` for this setup.
 I have run into issues in the past where `GRUB` will detect a `LUKS1` partition converted to `LUKS2` with `PBKDF2`, but `grub-install` will not detect an existing `LUKS2` partition.
-- You should make `/boot` part of your root partition instead of a seperate one.
-In theory, if you have a seperate `/boot` partition, an evil maid attack can replace it with a malicious `/boot` partition and setup a fake `GRUB` decryption prompt for you to unlock the drive and subsequently compromising the rest of the system.
+- You should make `/boot` part of your root partition instead of a separate one.
+In theory, if you have a separate `/boot` partition, an evil maid attack can replace it with a malicious `/boot` partition and setup a fake `GRUB` decryption prompt for you to unlock the drive and subsequently compromising the rest of the system.
 - You will need to install `GRUB` with the `--no-shim-lock` option.
 The full command I use on my Arch Linux system is
 ```bash
 grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=GRUB --modules="normal test efi_gop efi_uga search echo linux all_video gfxmenu gfxterm_background gfxterm_menu gfxterm loadenv configfile gzio part_gpt cryptodisk luks gcry_rijndael gcry_sha256 btrfs tpm" --disable-shim-lock
 ```